Anypoint Platform Development: Mule 4 for Mule 3 Users

 - Define and manage application metadata

-- Consume web services that have a connector in Anypoint Exchange
+- Consume web services that have an API (and connector) in Anypoint Exchange

 - Consume RESTful web services